monix/monix.io/_docs/3x/execution/scheduler.md

 Note that most methods for spawning a Task (`runToFuture`, etc) will execute work on the current thread until an async boundary is encountered.
-If you want all execution to happen on the TestScheduler (in order to manually `tick()` it), you can use `.asyncBoundary` on the Task, or set the TestScheduler's ExecutionModel to AlwaysAsyncExecution.
+If you want all execution to happen on the TestScheduler (in order to manually `tick()` it), you can use `executeAsync` on the Task, or set the TestScheduler's ExecutionModel to AlwaysAsyncExecution.

 ## Execution Model